-The project “Enhancing Financial Management and Fiscal Sustainability for Social Protection in Malawi” supports the achievement of the vision of the Malawi National Social Support Programme II (MNSSP II), which aims at ensuring enhanced quality of life and improved resilience for all in the country.
+The project “Enhancing Financial Management and Fiscal Sustainability for Social Protection in Malawi” contributes to achieving the vision of the Malawi National Social Support Programme II (MNSSP II), which aims to ensure enhanced quality of life and improved resilience for all in the country.
 In addition, the project supports the generation of evidence regarding the current and potential alternative financing mechanisms for social protection.

-The project activities, running from October 2020 to March 2022, contribute to ensuring the social protection system of Malawi is funded by sustainable and robust financing mechanisms, including in times of shock, demonstrating effective scalable tools in response to crises in the future.
+The project activities, running from October 2020 to March 2022, contribute to ensuring Malawi’s social protection system is funded by sustainable and robust financing mechanisms, including in times of shock, demonstrating effective, scalable tools in response to crises in the future.
 The project is based on the following main components:

-The project will promote social dialogue by collaborating with the Employers Consultative Association of Malawi (ECAM) and the Malawi Congress of Trade Unions (MCTU).
+The project promotes social dialogue by collaborating with the Employers Consultative Association of Malawi (ECAM) and the Malawi Congress of Trade Unions (MCTU).
 Donors and development partners supporting Social Protection in Malawi are also key to the implementation of the actions.

-Louis Msuku, Social Protection National Programme Officer, email@example.com
+Patience Matandiko, Social Protection Technical Officer, email@example.com